Organization Team Members

 - API

 Organization users are listed under the Team Members tab.
-You can filter what users are shown by typing the name of a user into the search bar on the top of the page.
+You can filter users by typing a name into the search bar at the top of the page.
 You can also filter by email address by clicking the Filter link to the right of the search bar.

-Users can be listed via CLI through the organization:users:list
+Users can be listed via CLI using the organization:users:list

 subcommand.